Every piece of software I’ve ever designed is built around my belief in the resiliency of the middleman. Here’s why this belief is central to my work.

 Every potential customer touchpoint is a chance for you to differentiate yourself.
 Own each and every chance.
 I’m going to pick on chat as an example but there are many other examples in the modern dealership.
 I think services such as Gubagoo and CarNow play a vital role in taking on a task (managed chat) that dealers haven’t been staffed up or equipped to do well.
 Fix that.
 Train your people to be chat wizards.
 The close rate on chats is still below that of sales calls and forms and it does not have to be that way.
 Chats (where people provide real contact info) should close equal to or greater than forms.

 Both Gubagoo and CarNow offer you the ability to run the chat yourselves.
 Do it (at least during business hours).Find employees that can be funny, engaging and real (with a little bit of that old-fashioned sales training).
 People who chat with your dealership should be excited to come in and meet your chat celebrities in the flesh.

 3. Leverage your online showroom (your website) to inform your salespeople activities.

-This has been the core of our Foureyes Tap product which is to make sure that salespeople are following up with the people who are hitting your website.
-Our new product, 20/20, takes the same data that Foureyes uses but communicates directly to the consumer and can warm up leads more efficiently than your sales staff.
+This has been the core goal of Foureyes software which is to make sure that salespeople are following up with the people who are hitting your website.
+Our dynamic email software takes the same data that Foureyes uses but communicates directly to the consumer and can warm up leads more efficiently than your sales staff.
 Leverage this efficiency to direct your sales teams to the high value, higher closing sales leads.

 4. Evaluate your relationship to AI and Machine Learning